Friends of Land Between the Lakes

 Minimum group size is 10 paying participants.

-Give your students a view of life in 1850’s western Tennessee and Kentucky with a visit to The Homeplace 1850s Working Farm.
+Give your students a view of life in 1850’s western Tennessee and Kentucky with a visit to The Homeplace.
 Heritage breeds of livestock and heirloom plants are featured in the fields and gardens.
 Watch and participate in the daily chores and activities of the pre-Civil War era.

 Your students will leave with a much better appreciation of what it took to live in bygone days, and The Homeplace staff will be glad to assist you in developing a program that meets your educational plan.

-Step back in time to the mid-19th century and stroll on your self-guided tour through a middle Tennessee yeoman class family farm.
+Step back in time to the mid-19th century and stroll on a tour through a middle Tennessee yeoman class family farm.

 Farm activities change with the season.
 Your group can observe, ask questions, and occasionally lend a helping hand to Homeplace interpreters.